 Even if an alleged drug or narcotic crime is an individual’s first criminal offense, the possible penalties can still be severe in certain cases.
 It is extremely important for all alleged offenders facing criminal charges relating to a controlled substance to understand whether their rights were violated during an arrest, as illegal searches or seizures could lead to evidence being inadmissible in court.

-Attorney for Drug / Narcotics Charges in Denton, TX
+Drug / Narcotics Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 If you were arrested anywhere in Denton County for an alleged drug crime, it is in your best interest to make sure that you have legal representation before you make any kind of statement to authorities.
-The Law Offices of Richard C. McConathy aggressively defend clients all over Denton County, including Lewisville, Little Elm, The Colony, Argyle, Flower Mound, Highland Village, and several other nearby communities.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your alleged (Focus Keyword) offense in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.

 Drug Penalty Groups in Texas